Rexeh/joystick-diagrams/readme.md

 # Joystick Gremlin - Diagrams

 This is an initial release - Please raise bugs/feature requests to help me improve it.
-Please ensure you have [b]backup[b] of your config, this should not modify if but I also take no responsibility if you lose all your binds!

 ## What is this tool for?